Get Into Teaching

 5 reasons to choose teaching

-Scouts helps to instil attitudes and beliefs, building skills that you can bring into teaching to help shape the next generation.
+- Help shape young minds and help shape the future: Scouts helps to instil attitudes and beliefs, building skills that you can bring into teaching to help shape the next generation.

-What passions or skills has Scouts awakened in you?
+- Turn your passion into your profession: What passions or skills has Scouts awakened in you?
 If you love something, you'll love teaching it.
 There's nothing better than seeing people being inspired by the things you're passionate about.
 We all remember the person who gave us our love of clouds or history.

-In Scouts, you'll be challenged and rewarded every day, as you will being in Teaching.
+- As they grow, you grow: In Scouts, you'll be challenged and rewarded every day, as you will being in Teaching.
 Teaching will not only enable you to make a difference, but also grow and fulfil your own potential.

 While there are different routes you can take to be a teacher there are a few essential things that you will need:

-· A minimum GCSE Grade 4 or above in English and maths to teach secondary (plus science if you want to teach primary)
+- A minimum GCSE Grade 4 or above in English and maths to teach secondary (plus science if you want to teach primary)

-· A degree or equivalent qualification
+- A degree or equivalent qualification

-Start out inspiring your class.
-End up inspiring your school.
+Start out inspiring your class, end up inspiring your school.

-For teaching the next generation you’re entitled to a competitive salary, generous holidays, and a substantial pension.
+For teaching the next generation you’re entitled to a competitive salary, generous holidays and a substantial pension.

 You’ll get more days of holiday than people in many other professions.
 In school, full-time teachers work 195 days per year.
+For comparison, you’d work 227 days per year (on average) if you worked full time in an office.

 About Get Into Teaching

-You will find advice and guidance to help you decide if teaching is right for you, as well as inspiring stories from others who are training to teach.
-You can access free support services for as much or as little help as you need.
+You’ll find advice and guidance to help you decide if teaching is right for you, as well as inspiring stories from others who are training to teach.

 Use your imagination, teach and learn with our activities.